upjectory/vinyl-collection-app/README.md

-# Vinyl Collection App
+# Vinyl Collection Website

 ## Overview
-This is a web application to display a vinyl record collection using data from a Google Sheet.
+This website displays a vinyl record collection pulled directly from a Google Sheet.

-## Deployment
+## Features

-### GitHub Pages Setup
-1. Go to your repository settings
-2. Navigate to "Pages" section
-3. Under "Build and deployment", select "GitHub Actions" as the source
-4. The workflow in `.github/workflows/deploy.yml` will handle deployment

-### Local Development
-- Open `public/index.html` directly in a browser
+- Responsive design
-- The app pulls data from a Google Sheet dynamically
+- Dynamic data loading from Google Sheets
+- Grid layout with hover effects
+- Mobile-friendly interface

 ## Data Source
 The vinyl collection data is sourced from a Google Sheet.
-Ensure the sheet is published and accessible.
+Ensure the sheet is:
+- Publicly accessible
+- Contains columns: Album, Artist, Year, Genre
+- First row is used as headers

+## Deployment
+The site is automatically deployed to GitHub Pages using GitHub Actions.

 ### Customization
-- Modify the `fetchVinylData()` function in `index.html` to match your Google Sheet structure
+- Modify the `index.html` file to change styling or data display
-- Adjust the grid layout and styling in the HTML file
+- Update the Google Sheet URL in the JavaScript to use your own sheet

 ## Troubleshooting
-- Verify that the Google Sheet is publicly accessible
 - Check browser console for any errors
+- Verify Google Sheet sharing settings
-- Ensure your sheet follows the expected format:
+- Ensure column names match the script expectations

-  - Column headers: Album, Artist, Year, Genre
-  - First row is expected to be headers
+## Local Development
+Simply open the `index.html` file in a web browser to view the collection.